shromann/NYC-GeoSpatial-Analysis/README.md

 # Public Shootings and Taxi: Risk Analysis & Optimization
 > by Shromann Majumder
 ---
+This Project aims to Explore, Analyse and Model Public Shootings Risk NYC Cars Face, as well as propose a solution to minimize this risk.

 ## Important Note
 If you're running for the first time, please run `Exploratory Analysis.ipynb`'s first code cell to download the data.

 ## Dependencies
 - Language: Python 3.8.3